AMWA-TV/is-04/docs/Controllers.md

 The Controller MUST be capable of using the Registry's IS-04 Query API to discover and dynamically update the state of any registered resource, including Node, Device,  Source, Flow, Sender, and Receiver.

 * The Controller MUST indicate available Senders to the user.
-* The Controller MUST dynamically indicate to the user when a Sender is put ‘offline’ or put back 'online'
+* The Controller MUST dynamically indicate to the user when a Sender is put ‘offline’ or put back 'online'.
-* The Controller MUST indicate to the user which of the discovered Receivers are controllable via the IS-05 Connection API, for instance, allowing Senders to be connected.
+* The Controller MUST indicate available Receivers to the user which have an IS-05 Connection API.
-* The Controller MUST indicate to the user which Receivers have a Connection API, but can choose not to display Receivers without a Connection API
+However, the Controller can choose not to display discovered Receivers without an IS-05 Connection API.